FC Mertskhali Ozurgeti

-FC Mertskhali (საფეხბურთო კლუბი მერცხალი ოზურგეთი; English: Swallows) is a professional football club based in Ozurgeti, Guria, Georgia.
+FC Mertskhali (საფეხბურთო კლუბი მერცხალი; English: Swallows) is a professional football club based in Ozurgeti, the administrative center of Guria.
 The team competes in Liga 4, the fourth tier of Georgian football.

 Mertskhali have spent four seasons in Umaglesi Liga, the top Georgian division.

 History

 Early period

 Founded in 1936, the team finished 2nd in Division 2 in 1938 and advanced to the main league of the Soviet Georgian championship.

 In 1958, they claimed their first bronze medals.
 In the next two years Mertskhali twice clinched the Republican Cup.
 Also, in 1964 and 1966 the club again came the third, and in 1967 became a winner of the league, which paved the way for their participation in the Soviet championship.

 Mertskhali played there for seven consecutive seasons and later, in the 1980s, spent five more years in the third tier of the Soviet league system.
 Twice they came close to the promotion to the First League, including through a promotion play-off spot secured in 1985.

 The period between 1982 and 1987, when the team under long-time manager Bakhva Giorgadze secured five medals, is considered most remarkable in the club's history.